Do You Need Council Approval for Your Perth Deck?

 A recurring myth is that a small deck does not require a permit.
 Look, there’s some truth to that, but it also is more complicated than that.

-Decks under 1 metre high and less than 10 square metres' floor area can often be built without full building permission.
+Decks less than 1 metre high and less than 10 square metres in floor area can often be built without full building permission.

-• Pool decks almost always require permits regardless of size because of pool fencing safety recommendations.
+Pool decks almost always require permits regardless of size because of pool fencing safety requirements.

 Bigger than those limits is ultimately what most families would want anyway; that’s where the proper approvals come in.